tscanlin/developers.optimizely.com/src/content/samples/advanced-use-cases/3-browserTab-test.md

 ---

-This JavaScript will modify the text of the browser tab when a visitor focuses and unfocuses on said tab.
+This JavaScript will modify the text of the browser tab when a visitor focuses and unfocuses on the tab.
 You can display one title when a visitor is focused on the tab and a different title when they toggle to a different tab or window.